Accessibility

 1. General

-This Accessibility Progress Report, which applies to BCE as defined in the footnote below, has been prepared in accordance with the requirements of the Accessible Canada Act (S.C.
+This Accessibility Progress Report, which applies to BCE Inc. (BCE or Bell) as defined in the footnote below1, has been prepared in accordance with the requirements of the Accessible Canada Act (S.C.
 2019, c.
 10) and its regulations (ACA).

 BCE has a process for receiving and responding to feedback, including feedback on how services are delivered to persons with disabilities.

-Our Accessibility Plan, Progress Report and a description of our accessibility feedback process are available in the following alternate formats: print, large print, braille, audio, electronic or other agreed-upon formats.
+Our Accessibility Plan, Progress Reports and a description of our accessibility feedback process are available in the following alternate formats: print, large print, braille, audio, electronic or other agreed-upon formats.

-You can provide accessibility feedback or request an alternate format of our Accessibility Plan, Progress Report and description of our feedback process in a number of ways, including by:
+You can provide accessibility feedback or request an alternate format of our Accessibility Plan, Progress Reports and description of our feedback process in a number of ways, including by:

 Regular mail: